Meet Dale Bayliss, RN / Advanced Care Paramedic / Author

 I thought long and hard about other ways to help and I came up with an idea.
 A set of books that openly discuss the challenges and negative effects of a caregiver in healthcare could promote more open discussions about PTSD and Caregiver Fatigue.
 Perhaps, by sharing stories and experiences a lot of us have had, it would encourage others to share their stories, and eventually it would become more acceptable and easier to talk about the bad stuff.
 These books should appeal to all levels of practitioners, yet be available to anyone to read, and so began my new career as an author.

 It was my initial dream to publish seven books, all dealing with the trials and tribulations of front-line healthcare workers, but the loss of my therapy dog, Tinsel, has bumped that goal up to eight.
-I have just published book one: Caretakers & Lifesavers: My Memoirs – To Hell and Back, which is the story of my life to date.
+My first book was published in July 2017: Caretakers & Lifesavers: My Memoirs – To Hell and Back, which is the story of my life to date.

-Amazingly, I have just finished book two, Between Life & Death, and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
+I then published and finished book two, Between Life & Death, in October 2017 and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
 Book two is my attempt to reach the hearts of people and show them that EMS is a wonderful and a rewarding career; yet, at the same time share the risks and potential for harm that can occur.
 The normal feelings of helplessness and grief can have a price on our souls, but I am living proof that no matter what happens we can get through it.
 I hope this book encourages people to help themselves and each other with dealing with stress, life’s challenges, personal challenges, and PTSD from a real life approach.
-Call it simply, life’s lessons to share.
-It will be released in Fall 2017.
+It has been a huge hit with many readers.

 The next four are geared towards the Emergency Medical Responders (EMR), Primary Care Parmenides (PCP’s), and Advanced Care Paramedics (ACP’s) that make up most prehospital care providers, and books two through eight are meant to build a formal foundation of knowledge at all levels of the current EMS system.
 The final book is to be a survival guide of sorts for Emergency Medicine for anyone to read.
 Each book will build on the previous book and are all uniquely different, so if you read them all you will be learning a lot.
 I want these books to be an inspiration to those that come after me, to continue the legacy of helping others.